jeevanbanstola/table_pagination/README.md

   kcPrimaryColor: Colors.blue, // Customize the primary color )

-## Additional information

-TODO: Tell users more about the package: Contributions are welcome!
+CONTRIBUTION: Contributions are welcome!
 If you find a bug or want to add a new feature, please open an issue or submit a pull request.

 LISENCE:
 Please note that the structure and content of your `README.md` may vary based on the features and documentation you want to provide for your `table_pagination` package.
 Customize it according to your specific package details.